 - You must have current public liability insurance which indemnifies Sutherland Shire Council to a minimum of $20 million.

 - Submitting the application does not guarantee approval.
 Council will review your application and advise you of our decision.

 - Council will issue one permit per trainer (e.g. if your business employs 4 trainers, 4 approvals will be required).

-- If approved, you will be issued with identification that must be displayed on your person at all times during fitness classes.
+- If approved, you will be issued with a permit that must be on your person at all times during fitness classes.

 - Permits expire on 30 June each year and must be renewed.
 Council will send out reminders to permit holders when the renewal date approaches.